 I have taken a number of courses on blogging.
 Courses on how to start a blog.
 How to get traffic to a blog.
 Even how to use social media to promote your blog.
 The majority of the information is fluff.

-Billionaire Blog Club (BBC) is the first course that I have purchased that is so full of information that I get something new everytime I work on it.
+Dare to Conquer (DTC) is the first course that I have purchased that is so full of information that I get something new everytime I work on it.

 It is AMAZING how much information is provided in this course.
 Without the fluff.
 My pet peeve is when an instructor will “hint” at how something could be done but not really give any concrete details.
 Paul Scrivens gives details!